AdobeDocs/federated-audience-composition.en/help/compositions/activities/about-activities.md

 * [Combine](combine.md): Perform segmentation on your inbound population.
 You can use a union, an intersection or an exclusion.
 * [Deduplication](deduplication.md): Delete duplicates in the result(s) of the inbound activities.
 * [Enrichment](enrichment.md): Define additional data to process in your composition.
 With this activity, you can leverage the inbound transition and configure the activity to complete the output transition with additional data.
-* [Reconciliation](reconciliation.md): Define the link between the data in the Adobe Campaign database and the data in a work table, for example data loaded from an external file.
+* [Reconciliation](reconciliation.md): Define the link between the data in the database and the data in a work table, for example data loaded from an external file.
 * [Save audience](save-audience.md): Update an existing audience or create a new audience from the population computed upstream in a composition.
 * [Split](split.md): Segment incoming population into several subsets.